pnalla/wholesaleapp/README.md

 Second one will get all the transaction for a particular account. pagination is implemented in service class for better performance in sql query (just added as an extra feature)

 I have written Unit Tests, Component Tests and blackbox test cases few of them.

+To Run the app locally:
+./gradlew bootRun

+To run unit and component tests
+./gradlew test

+Before running blackbox tests you need to run ./gradlew bootRun and then run the test locally.